valens-carpentier/demeter/README.md

 - Basic portfolio management

 ## User Flow

-1. Register with Safe Passkey
+### 1. Register with Safe Passkey
-a.
-As a user, I want to register to the platform using passkeys with Safe AA
+- As a user, I want to register to the platform using passkeys with Safe AA

-2. Login with Passkeys
+### 2. Login with Passkeys
-a.
-As a user, I want to login to the platform using Safe AA passkeys
+- As a user, I want to login to the platform using Safe AA passkeys

-3. Marketplace
+### 3. Marketplace
-a.
-As a user, I want to browse the marketplace to view available farm tokens for purchase
+- As a user, I want to browse the marketplace to view available farm tokens for purchase

-4. Purchase Farm Token
+### 4. Purchase Farm Token
-a.
-As a user, I want to purchase a farm token to become a fractional owner of a farm
+- As a user, I want to purchase a farm token to become a fractional owner of a farm

-5. Portfolio
+### 5. Portfolio
-a.
-As a user, I want to view my portfolio of farm tokens and track my investment
+- As a user, I want to view my portfolio of farm tokens and track my investment
-b.
-As a user, I want to sell my farm token to other users
+- As a user, I want to sell my farm token to other users

 ## Owner Flow

-1. Login with Safe Passkey
+### 1. Login with Safe Passkey
-a.
-As an owner, I want to login to the platform using Safe AA passkeys
+- As an owner, I want to login to the platform using Safe AA passkeys

-2. Create Farm
+### 2. Create Farm
-a.
-As an owner, I want to create a farm to tokenize my farm with a farm token
+- As an owner, I want to create a farm to tokenize my farm with a farm token
-b.
-As an owner, I want to see all farms I generated
+- As an owner, I want to see all farms I generated

-3. Manage Farm
+### 3. Manage Farm
-a.
-As an owner, I want to manage my farm and track my investment
+- As an owner, I want to manage my farm and track my investment
-b.
-As an owner, I want to change the price of my farm token if needed
+- As an owner, I want to change the price of my farm token if needed